 One of the most beautiful beaches on the island with mesmerizing views of Pelouzo in the distance (a protected islet not accessible to visitors), Dafni is part of the National Marine Park therefore visiting restrictions apply.

 This little paradise is situated in Laganas bay and is a protected wildlife area by the National Marine Park.
 Strict visiting and mooring regulations apply.
 It's worth visiting for a dive into the crystal clear waters and to admire the beautiful natural heritage of the island.
-Please respect the local rules and regulations of beaching, anchoring and mooring to help preserve this natural treasure.

 One of the busiest and liveliest resorts on the island.
 Tsilivi beach is located just 6km from Zakynthos town.
 A highly developed and tourist area Tsilivi is a favourite among young travelers, groups and families especially for its beautiful surroundings, long sandy beach, ample choice of activities, water sports, local amenities of bars, tavernas, hotels and vivid nightlife.